idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/PINSFVFunctorBC.md

-Note that if this object is used in conjunction with [PINSFVMomentumPressureFlux.md], then `force_boundary_execution` must be set to `false` in the momentum pressure flux input file block since `PINSFVFunctorBC` already adds the pressure flux contribution no the boundary.
+Note that if this object is used in conjunction with [PINSFVMomentumPressureFlux.md], then `force_boundary_execution` must be set to `false` in the momentum pressure flux input file block since `PINSFVFunctorBC` already adds the pressure flux contribution no the boundary. `PINSFVFunctorBC` should not be used in conjunction with [PINSFVMomentumPressure.md]

 !syntax parameters /FVBCs/PINSFVFunctorBC